farnoosh27/NLP/DataAnalysisforNLP/LDA-WordCloud.md

 ## Latent Dirichlet Allocation (LDA)
 LDA stands for Latent Dirichlet Allocation.
 It is a generative probabilistic model used in machine learning and natural language processing (NLP) for topic modeling.
 LDA assumes that documents are composed of multiple topics, and each topic is represented by a distribution of words.
 It aims to uncover the underlying topics within a collection of documents and assign probabilities to each topic's presence in a given document.
 LDA is widely used for tasks such as document clustering, information retrieval, and content recommendation systems.
 ### What meaning does each part carry
+Latent: The term "latent" refers to hidden or unobserved variables.
+In the case of LDA, the latent variables are the underlying topics in the documents, which are not directly observed but inferred from the observed words.

+Dirichlet: The term "Dirichlet" refers to the Dirichlet distribution, which is a probability distribution often used in Bayesian statistics.
+In LDA, the Dirichlet distribution is used to model the distribution of topics in documents and the distribution of words in topics.

+Allocation: The term "allocation" refers to the process of assigning topics to documents and words to topics based on their statistical properties.
+LDA allocates topics to documents probabilistically and assigns words to topics based on the estimated topic distributions.

 ## Word Clouds vs LDA